xErik/nftgen/README.md

   // Defaults to 0.6 * all-combinations-equal-weights
   // to avoid rendering slowing down when reaching
   // all-combinations-equal-weights number.
+  //
+  // `nftgen init` will cap this at 10.000 for your convenience,
+  // as 10.000 NFTs is the max size for most collections.
+Change
+  // it manually, if aiming for more NFTs.
   "generateNfts": 250,
   // Run "nftgen cid -c yourNewCID" to update the metadata files.
   // Do NOT change manually: